BurendoUK/burendo-aws-labs/Labs/wordpress-via-console/README.md

 Head to the `IAM` service page, choosing `Roles` on the left hand side navigation, click `Create Role`.

-We want to choose AWS as the trusted entity.
+We want to choose `AWS service` as the trusted entity.
 And our use case is EC2 (this is what we are attaching the IAM too).
 ![IAM Role Wizard](images/iam-wizard-part-1.png)

 On the next page, we want to search for and select the policy `AmazonSSMManagedInstanceCore`.
 This is a managed policy provided by AWS for the purpose of enabling AWS Systems Manager connectivity.